antmicro/renode-dpi-examples/README.md

 > **Note**
 > The code intentionally blocks the elapse of the simulation time while waiting for a message.

-## Usage of prebuilt example
+## Usage of the prebuilt example

 ### Preparing Renode

 The rest of this instruction assumes you have Renode in the `renode` directory inside this repository.
 You just need to download and extract it, and install dependencies for the Robot test framework.
 Follow the steps below.

 #### Linux

-Run commands
+Run the following commands:

 ```bash
 wget --progress=dot:giga https://builds.renode.io/renode-latest.linux-portable.tar.gz
 mkdir renode